Ollynov/t-school-fullstack-2/Welcome! Setup, Command Line and Git/lecture-notes-git.md

 - To add individual files: `$ git add file_name`
 - Make your first commit: `$ git commit -m “Some descriptive notes surrounded by quotation marks"`

-**Exercise: change your README.md file, check the status of the repo.
+**Exercise: Add a README.md file, check the status of the repo.
 Then stage it.
 Finally, commit it.**

+(use the README.md file to add your notes and instructions on how to run your app as we go along building it)

 - Use `$ git log` to look back at the history of this branch